Pentonet/wm-config/README.rst

 By default the script will create the WM_SERVICE_HOME target and extract the tar contents inside it.

-If there is a file in the host's home with **custom** in its filename, the script will copy that file to the entrypoint path.
+If there is a file in the host's home named **custom.env**, the script will copy that file to the entrypoint path.

 After the extraction the script will by default call wm-config.